Risk-Aware Path Planning for Ground Vehicles using Occluded Aerial Images: INTRODUCTION

 \section{INTRODUCTION}

 Navigation in unknown areas in scenarios such as disaster response and post-accident scene analysis can be difficult and risky for in-field human supervision.
-To reduce the threat to human life, a team of Unmanned Ground Vehicle (UGV) and Unmanned Aerial Vehicle (UAV) can be deployed for such tasks.
-In this setting, the UAV flies above the area, capturing overhead images, and prescribes a path for navigation to the UGV, similar to finding a route on Google Maps.
-However, unlike satellite images, which generate images with orthographic projection, a UAV flies at a much lower height and captures images with perspective projection.
-Thus, in the images captured by a UAV, objects closer to the UAV, such as a building, may occlude the useful part of the scene situated farther away, such as the road (Figure ~\ref{fig:problem}), making it difficult to identify a good path for UAV navigation.
+To reduce the threat to human life, a team of an Unmanned Ground Vehicle (UGV) and an Unmanned Aerial Vehicle (UAV) can be deployed to help with such tasks.
+In this setting, the UAV flies above the area, capturing overhead images, and prescribes a path for navigation to the UGV, similar to finding a route on vehicle mapping services.
+As the UAV is closer to the ground than the satellite, it can capture more details about the area.
+However, unlike satellite images, which generate images with near-orthographic projection, a UAV flies at a much lower altitude and captures images with perspective projection.
+The objects closer to the UAV, such as a building, may occlude the navigable areas like roads (Figure ~\ref{fig:problem}) in the resulting images, making it difficult to identify a good path for UGV navigation.
 Similar issues may be encountered when a bridge occludes the aerial view of roadways or riverways, or in a forest where the tree canopy occludes the trails and roads.

-We focus on the scenarios where the UAV acts as a scout, and captures the images of environment, which are used later for UGV navigation or localization, .
-These images may not contain views from different locations to provide us an idea of what lies behind the occlusions, limiting the use of such images for path planning.
-Similar situations may arise when the UAV and UGV are not in direct communication and are controlled by different entities.
+We focus on the scenarios where the UAV acts as a scout and captures the images of the environment, which are used later for UGV navigation or localization.
+The images captured by the UAV may not contain the views that could provide information about occluded regions, limiting the use of such images for path planning.
+Similar problems arise when the UGV can't control the UAV to gather more information.